How can carpet impact health?

 Carpets may trap pollutants like dust mites, pet dander, cockroach allergens, particle pollution, lead, mold spores, pesticides, dirt and dust.
-Toxic gases in the air can stick to small particles that settle into carpets.
-1 These pollutants may become airborne during renovations, vacuuming or even daily activities like walking across the carpet.
+Toxic gases in the air can stick to small particles that settle into carpets.1 These pollutants may become airborne during renovations, vacuuming or even daily activities like walking on the carpet.
 In the home, children are more likely to be exposed to pollution in carpets.
 They spend time playing on the floor and place their hands in their mouths.
-If a large area is covered in carpet, it may be very difficult to remove indoor air pollutants and allergens.
-2
+If a large area is covered in carpet, it may be very difficult to remove indoor air pollutants and allergens.2

 How can you protect your health?

 As with any building product, if purchasing new carpet, choose a carpet that releases fewer VOC emissions.
-Request that the carpet be unrolled and aired out in a well-ventilated area (a clean, dry warehouse, for example) for 72 hours before installation.
+Request that the carpet is unrolled and aired out in a well-ventilated area (a clean, dry warehouse, for example) for 72 hours before installation.
 If possible, have carpet installed while the space is unoccupied.
+Request the use of glues or adhesives that are non-toxic and low VOC.
 Then allow 72 hours of ventilation before inhabiting the space.
 Make sure the carpet can be removed later without use of toxic chemicals.1

 - U.S. Environmental Protection Agency (EPA).
 Indoor Air Quality Tools for Schools: Controlling Pollutants and Sources.
 Accessed August 26, 2015.